NICK-o1/NICK-o1/README.md

 - 👋 Hi, I’m @NICK
 - 👀 I’m interested in N/A
-- 🌱 I’m would like to learn FiveM scripting and Blender Modeling one day
+- 🌱 I’m would like to learn scripting and Blender Modeling one day.
 - 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me N/A